Sylvn001/springboot-parking-control/README.md

 - [Typescript](https://www.typescriptlang.org/)

 ## 💻 Project
-This project as developed with purpose to use for all my projects template :D.
+This project as developed with purpose to study spring boot applications

 ## 🚀 How start
 - Install dependencies using `yarn`